linode/manager/README.md

 While running the manager in development mode, you may press Ctrl+H to view the redux dev tools to track the state of the application, and Ctrl+Q to move them around the screen if necessary.
+If you'd rather disable the devtools, you can set the NODE_ENV flag to "production" like so (no other current side-effects):

+    NODE_ENV=production npm start

 ## Tests